A surprising city

 - Muma (Modern Art museum), the 2nd biggest impressionnist collection after the Orsay museum (Paris)

-- Listed to the UNESCO World Heritage
+- Le Havre city centre and Etretat hikes both listed to the UNESCO World Heritage

 - Le Havre and Fécamp classified "Town of Art and History"